VadimBim/thesis-template-typst/thesis.typ

 - $f$ can be noisy, which is very relevant in the case where objective is obtained from an physical experiment.
 - Also, BO is suited for cases where we want to find a global, rather than a local extremum.

 The algorithm is composed of two main components: a statistical #emph("surrogate model") of the objective and an #emph("acqusition function").
-The common choice for the surrogate is to use Gaussian Process (shortly GP) regression (@f_sim_gp) to model the function that we want to optimize.
+The common choice for surrogate is to use Gaussian Processes (shortly GP) regression (@f_sim_gp) to model the function that we want to optimize.
 However, it can be anything that can make a prediction with the associated uncertainty about it.

 $ f(bold(x)) tilde cal(G) cal(P) (mu(bold(x)), k(bold(x), bold(x)')) $ <f_sim_gp>